The governance structure of the University is overseen by Council and Senate.

 The Convocation is the statutory body representing the interests of the University's graduates.

-The Boards of Studies are responsible to Senate for all matters relating to the organisation of education, teaching and research in the Faculty/School, including all examination matters.
+The Boards of Studies are responsible to Senate for all matters relating to the organisation of education, teaching and research in each Faculty/School, including all examination matters.

 Each committee is responsible for a specific function on behalf of Council/Senate (for example, the Programmes and Partnerships Approval Committee is responsible to Senate for detailed scrutiny of full proposals for new programmes).